Shopify/rubocop-sorbet/manual/cops_sorbet.md

 Enabled | Yes | Yes  | 0.7.0 | -

-This cop ensures that helpers such as abstract!, interface! and final! are invoke before any method definitions
+This cop ensures that helpers such as abstract!, interface! and final! are invoke before any method definitions or invocations

 ### Examples